codysharma/SpacemanGame/README.md

 X Countdown variable to auto update after incorrect guesses.
 X Game end events to happen automatically after countdown elapses or word completed.
 X Make modal for instructions to appear on load.
 Will eventually also hold the beginning of games options.
-Find way to stop already guessed letters from counting
+X Find way to stop already guessed letters from counting

 Stretch Goals:
-Be able to select auto-play, so the computer chooses the mystery word for the player to guess.
+X Be able to select auto-play, so the computer chooses the mystery word for the player to guess.
+Display timer (TODO - how to get the increments every 1s to update on the DOM?).
-Small, static image built as the countdown variable increments.
+Small, static image builds as the countdown variable increments.
-Choose and incorporate font
+Choose and incorporate font.
-Player choice on how many turns before end of game.
+X Player choice on how many turns before end of game.
-Make functions, so code is nicer
+Make functions, so code is nicer.
-At the beginning of a road, select the option to enter a word or phrase with spaces.
+At the beginning of a round, select the option to enter a word or phrase with spaces.
 Create pun name.
-Display timer.
 Allow punctuation.
 Choice at beginning - easy or hard mode, showing punctuation or not showing it.
-Incorporate a dictionary API to ensure words are actual words.
-Create spell check function using API.
+X Pull random word API for bot play.
 Create a hint function to appear after certain number consecutive incorrect guesses.
 Decorate the liftoff counter with colored text, background div, etc.
 Download gif of image to make the rocket have movement.